 On the ferry ride home, someone suggested Spin The Bottle.
 The idea of kissing was too wild to imagine, but under the fig leaf of a game?
 It was volatile, unexpected, unambiguously “cool.”
 It was my last chance to salvage the trip.
 She spun first, and it landed on Rey.
 He spun next, and wouldn’t you know it?
 Over the full 90 minutes the two only spun at each other, sometimes by luck, sometimes by cheating: A peck became a long kiss became…I couldn’t even say it.
 When it landed on some other girl, he called for a do-over.
 When it landed on me, she insisted it hadn’t.
 The look she gave was the nail in the coffin: The battle droids were broken.

 I returned to the battlefield fifteen years later, reeling from heartbreak and the hangover spins.
-It was a long weekend in November; we were sailing through the Channel.
+It was a long weekend in November and we were sailing through the Channel not far from Catalina.
 I remembered my first kiss, there on that ferry.
-She was a shy, pretty blonde girl from the same track as Rey, and I’m not going to give you a name.
+She was a shy, pretty blonde girl from the same track as Rey.
 Up to this point we’d never even said “hi.”
 Still haven’t, despite plenty of chances.
 She’s training to be a nurse now, according to Facebook.
 Happily married, had her first kid this spring—and when the bottle landed on me and the clique of girls giggled, I swore I could see her heart sinking.
 Frustration, resignation, preemptive regret.
 (You never really shake some expressions.)
-My heart raced to meet her’s, way down at the bottom, neither of us remotely enjoying this game but neither of us willing to leave it.
+My heart raced to meet hers, way down at the bottom, neither of us remotely enjoying this game but neither of us willing to leave it.
 Now, in the spinning, with a splash, slap, and cackle, they rose.